 - That HMRC will strongly suspect that tax has been underpaid

-- That HMRC are seeking to extend the final settlement across 6 years
+- That HMRC are seeking to broaden the scope of the investigation and extend the final settlement across multiple years

 This is a tax yield based exercise; far more than it is a helpful check of your tax position.